jdede/inet-showcases/docs/visualizer/networknode/index.md

 ### Visualization on a 3D scene

-TODO: in OSG view mode Y axis starts in the opposite direction

 `NetworkNodeOsgVisualizer` is responsible for displaying nodes on a 3D scene.
-(In this version of INET, `IntegratedVisualizer.osgVisualizerType` must be set to `IntegratedOsgVisualizer` for visualizing nodes in 3D, because this parameter is empty by default.)
+(In this version of INET, `IntegratedVisualizer.osgVisualizerType = "IntegratedOsgVisualizer"` must be set for visualizing nodes in 3D.)
 `OMNeT++`'s 3D visualization is based on the open-source `OpenSceneGraph` (osg) and `osgEarth` libraries.
 These libraries offer high-level functionality, such as the ability of using 3D model files directly, accessing and rendering online map and satellite imagery data sources, and so on.
 In this showcase, we deal only with 3D models and we do not deal with maps.
-You can learn about osg maps in the <a href="https://inet.omnetpp.org/inet-showcases//visualizer/earth/" target="_blank">Visualizing Terrain and Urban Environment</a> showcase.
+You can learn about maps in the <a href="https://inet.omnetpp.org/inet-showcases//visualizer/earth/" target="_blank">Visualizing Terrain and Urban Environment</a> showcase.

-By default, each node is represented by a 2D icon on the osg scene which is set in the display string of the node.
-If we want to replace the 2D icon to a 3D model, we need to load external resources, for example images or 3D models.
+By default, each node is represented by a 2D icon on the 3D osg scene which is set in the display string of the node.
+If we want to replace the 2D icon with a 3D model, we need to load external resources, for example images or 3D models.
 The resource we want to load is specified in the `osgModel` parameter of the node.
 By default, the `OMNeT++` image path is used to find the image.